amlcurran/Navigator/README.md

 That's it.
 Genuinely everything!
 You'll get some nice tabs, and when you swipe between your pages, they'll update.
 And when you click on a tab, your ViewPager will scroll to the right page.
 Magic!

 Check the releases tab to get the latest .JAR.
 No, it isn't available as an .AAR or .apklib, because it is simple enough to be a .JAR.
 And I think my Maven repository is broken...
+You'll need the support v4 library as a dependency too.

 What else?
 ----